-Fred is a member of the Western Australia Pavement Group, which is a sub-committee of the Australian Geomechanics Society.
-He has extensive experience both with land developments for commercial, residential, and industrial buildings across WA, gained from thousands of projects, and with large civil and mining infrastructure such as linear transport projects and heavy industrial developments.
-He designed, provided technical support during construction and provided expert advice for hundreds of pavements in WA (including new pavement, rehabilitation and forensic investigations), such as Tonkin Highway, Roe Highway Leach Highway, Reid highway, runways for regional aerodromes, and heavy duty industrial pavements.
+Fred is a long-term member of the Western Australia Pavement Group, which is a sub-committee of the Australian Geomechanics Society.
+He designed, provided construction support and provided expert advice for hundreds of pavements in WA (including new pavement, rehabilitation and forensic investigations).
+Notable pavements include Tonkin Highway, Roe Highway, Leach Highway, Reid Highway, Great Northern Highway, Great Eastern Highway, runways for regional aerodromes and heavy-duty industrial pavements.

-Selected interests includes the assessment and behaviours of the problematic soils across WA (such as reactive soils, collapsing soils, karsts and soft soils), pile design and testing, pavement, and groundwater.
-Frederic provides project direction and technical reviews for most projects in the WA office.
-He is the manager of the Perth branch of Douglas Partners.
+Selected interests include the identification and characterisation of problematic soils across WA (such as reactive soils, collapsing soils, karsts and soft soils), pile design and testing, pavement design, and groundwater.
+Fred provides project direction and technical reviews for most projects undertaken in WA and many in the NT.
+He managed the WA branch of Douglas Partners between 2006 and 2021 and has been Regional Manager for WA and NT since 2020.